Effects of Hurricane Irene in New Jersey: Preparations

 In Ocean County, all of Long Beach Island was under mandatory evacuation starting at 8:00 a.m. on August 26, while evacuations of the Barnegat Peninsula barrier island to the north were simultaneously underway.
 To relieve evacuation traffic, toll operations were temporarily suspended on the Garden State Parkway south of the Raritan River and on the Atlantic City Expressway.
 The southbound lanes on the Garden State Parkway south of exit 98 were closed at 8 p.m. on August 26, while east–west bridges and arteries such as Route 70 and Route 72 would be closed to eastbound traffic.
-That same day, traffic on New Jersey Route 55 south of Vineland, New Jersey Route 47 and New Jersey Route 347 was only allowed to head north.
+That same day, traffic on Route 55 south of Vineland, Route 47 and Route 347 was only allowed to head north.

 Residents of low-lying areas of Hudson County along the Hudson River and Upper New York Bay were advised to evacuate.
 In some areas, evacuation was mandatory for residents of ground-floor apartments.
-At MetLife Stadium, a game between the New York Giants and New York Jets was postponed.
+At MetLife Stadium, a preseason football game between the New York Giants and New York Jets was postponed until August 29.
+A Major League Soccer game between the New York Red Bulls and Los Angeles Galaxy was postponed until October 4.
+Newark Liberty International Airport was closed on August 27 in preparation for the storm.

 Meteorologists noted the potential of up to 16 in of rain in some New Jersey locations.
 The Ramapo River floodgates were opened in an attempt to reduce flooding associated with the possible overflow of the river.